 Security Awareness Training for Employees

-Managing passwords is the easiest, most impactful thing you can do when it comes to IT security.
-(And it’s free!)
+Managing passwords is the simplest, most impactful and inexpensive thing you can do when it comes to IT security.

 Characteristics of Strong Passwords

 - Long and complex: The longer and more complex the password, the harder it will be to crack.
 While your account may only require 6 to 9 characters, expanding your password complexity to 12, 16, or more characters will give you a stronger password.

 - Not in the dictionary: Avoid single words or common phrases that can be found in the dictionary or vernacular.

 - Character substitutions: Substituting characters for letters is a good practice, but you want to think outside of the box.
 Don’t substitute zero for the letter O and assume you are safe.
 A better option would be using the ampersand (&) for O.

 - Illogical phrases: While you wouldn’t want to use a common phrase like “ThankYouVeryMuch,” you could string together completely random words like “ThankCheeseBoatsNetwork.”

 - Acronyms and abbreviations: Instead of spelling out words, abbreviate them or replace phrases with acronyms that you can remember.
 Using the example above, “ThankYouVeryMuch” could become “TkYVreM.”
 Of course, you would add more to it so it’s longer and has a variety of characters.

 - Set your password policy to require changes every 90 days based on the guidelines recommended above.

 - Ensure SaaS solutions enforce periodical password resets and support multi-factor authentication (MFA).